 From 2016 until 2022, Dr. Chung served as the sole esophageal surgeon for the South East Ontario Health Region.
 In 2018, he established the first Esophagogastric Diagnostic Assessment Program (EDAP) at Kingston Health Sciences Centre (KHSC), shaping the future of esophageal cancer management in Southeast Ontario.
 He is pivotal as an Advisor for the Thoracic Cancers Advisory Committee of Cancer Care Ontario (CCO), contributing to developing the inaugural CCO Esophageal Cancer Pathway Map in 2019.
 Furthermore, he has championed surgical excellence as the Chair of the Quality Improvement and Patient Safety Committee for the Department of Surgery.
 From 2018 until 2022, Dr. Chung was the Surgeon Champion at KHSC as part of the American College of Surgeons National Surgical Quality Improvement Program.

-Dr. Chung's influence is felt profoundly in Postgraduate Medical Education (PGME).
+Dr. Chung's influence is felt profoundly in Postgraduate Medical Education.
 In 2022, he established the first Thoracic Surgery Fellowship Training Program at Queen's University and continues to shape its trajectory as the Program Director.
 His commitment to inclusive education is exemplified through his work with the Indigenous community and academics, where he is pioneering the decolonization and Indigenization of a Canadian surgical curriculum.

 Dr. Chung has been honoured with numerous awards, including the Southeastern Academic Medical Organization (SEAMO) Endowed Scholarship and Education Grant in 2021 and 2022.
 He was awarded the Queen Elizabeth II Graduate Scholarship in Science and Technology in 2022.
 Furthermore, the Canadian Association for Medical Education recognized his commitment and passion for health professions education with the Rising Star Certificate of Excellence in 2022.

 Dr. Chung's research lab employs a comprehensive range of research methodologies, including quantitative, qualitative, and mixed-methods approaches.
-He oversees a dedicated team of 5 fellows, 3 residents, 6 medical students, and 3 undergraduate students.
-As the Principal Investigator for the DICE Trial, a randomized controlled study at KHSC, he explores the comparative outcomes of two primary treatments for empyema.
+He oversees a dedicated research team of 5 fellows, 3 residents, 6 medical students, and 3 undergraduate students.
+As the Principal Investigator for the DICE Trial, a randomized controlled trial at KHSC, he explores the comparative outcomes of two primary treatments for empyema.
 Additionally, Dr. Chung leads the EndoFLIP Trial, investigating the potential of the EndoFLIP balloon catheter to enhance short- and long-term patient outcomes in hiatal hernia surgery.